 - Plan ahead & stock your fridge – In order to skip the food just mentioned, plan ahead and keep the fridge in your truck filled with healthy, low-calorie foods.
 Fruits, vegetables, low-fat yogurt, low-fat smoothies, and calorie-free drinks are all great options.
 Also, you can store other healthy options in dry storage.
-If you keep lower calories snacks like popcorn, beef jerky, and nuts without salt, then you should be set with good food choices when you’re traveling.
+Some lower calories snacks like popcorn, beef jerky, and nuts without salt are great food choices when traveling.

-- Cook meals in your truck – With a hotplate or a microwave, as a truck driver you can cook all sorts of tasty well-balanced meals right in your rig using your new stockpile of healthy foods.
+- Cook meals in your truck – Having just a few small appliances like a hotplate or a microwave can be a game changer.
+You can cook all sorts of tasty well-balanced meals such as soup, leftovers, and more!
 This will encourage you to continue skipping the fatty “convenient” foods.

 - Cut your carb, sugar, & sodium intake – Whether in excess or even sometimes in small amounts, carbs, sugar, and sodium can really tax your body’s metabolism.
 This can cause you to feel sluggish and uncomfortable.
 Sodium also causes bloating and a high sugar diet can even lead to depression in adults.
-In short, cut out as much as you can of all of them to improve your sleep, mood, energy level, and waistline.
+It can also help to improve your sleep, mood, energy level, and waistline.

-- Eat more protein – When you eat protein in place of carbs, sugar, and fat, the hormone hunger for hunger reduces, and different satiety hormone (makes you feel full) increases, which can help you lose weight.
+- Eat more protein – When you eat protein in place of carbs, sugar, and fat, the hormone hunger for hunger reduces.
+A satiety hormone (makes you feel full) increases, which then helps you lose weight.

 - Substitute butter & oil with healthier options – With a simple substitution, you can actually cut quite a bit of fat from your diet.
 This leads to an easy way to lose a few pounds.
 A few healthier options for butter and oil include olive oil, Greek yogurt, coconut oil, avocado, mashed bananas, and applesauce.

 - Move, move, and move some more – Even though truck drivers spend a lot of time sitting, there are some convenient ways to get more active throughout the day.
 When you’re stopped, you can take a quick walk around the parking lot.
-Or walk around your truck every time you get out, which can lead to getting in an extra half-mile of walking a day.
-Don’t forget about getting in some weight training with a few dumbbells or some cardio by going for a run or bike ride.
+By walking around your truck every time you get out, you can add an extra half-mile of walking a day.
+Don’t forget about weight training with a few dumbbells or push ups.

-Some of the healthy habits mentioned here were shared by professional truck drivers on the Paper Transport, Inc. team, offering what works for them when it comes to living healthy.
+The healthy habits mentioned here were shared by our very own professional truck drivers.
+These small changes have worked for them when it comes to living healthy.
 A big thank you to Brian Miller, Joe Roes, Benjamin Taylor, Frank Levering, and Michael Klinter.